williamgrimes/williamgrimes.github.io/content/md/pages/cv.md

       <br> &nbsp;&nbsp; <a href="https://dssg.uchicago.edu/" target="_blank">dssg.uchicago.edu/</a>
     </p>
     <ul>
-      <li>Mentored a team in scoping and delivering a pipeline for the Netherlands Rijkswaterstaat transportation ministry to predict the likelihood of road traffic accidents along Dutch highways.
-Deployed a PostgreSQL database, aided with data ETL and advised on feature engineering and model selection.
+      <li>Mentored a team in scoping and delivering a project predicting the likelihood of road traffic accidents along Dutch highways for the Netherlands Rijkswaterstaat transportation ministry.
+Deployed a PostgreSQL database, aided with data ETL and advised on feature engineering and model selection.</li>
-      <li>Led a team to visualise traffic flows and road traffic incidents over 12 border crossings and a 6 month period for the Netherlands Rijkswaterstaat transportation ministry.
+      <li>Led a team to visualise traffic flows and road traffic incidents over twelve border crossings and a six month period for the Netherlands Rijkswaterstaat transportation ministry.
 Deployed a PostgreSQL database, then performed data cleaning and aggregation, and created interactive visualisations.</li>
-      <li>Developed an open-source fishing risk tool combining vessel tracking data with satellite imagery.
-Implemented a machine learning model for classifying vessels and scoring them according to likely illegal fishing behaviours; calculations were based on multiple risk indicators.</li>
+      <li>Developed an open-source fishing risk tool combining vessel tracking data with satellite imagery.</li>
+      <li>Implemented a machine learning model for classifying vessels and scoring them according to likely illegal fishing behaviours; calculations were based on multiple risk indicators.</li>
     </ul>
     <!--
     ----